NicoRLasso/TresPiMedios_TEST/README.md

 There are already 5 products on the system on [products.json](https://github.com/NicoRLasso/TresPiMedios_TEST/blob/master/app/utils/products.json)

 There are already 3 roles on the system on [roles.json](https://github.com/NicoRLasso/TresPiMedios_TEST/blob/master/app/utils/roles.json)

+Also there is a postman collection with all the required urls [TresPiMedios.postman_collection.json](https://github.com/NicoRLasso/TresPiMedios_TEST/blob/master/TresPiMedios.postman_collection.json)